 Burn It Off In Your Oven Cleaning Cycle

-Given a usual oven’s top temperature is 450–500°F or around 240°C, it’s a notable difference which can really incinerate anything inside.
-This can do the job of self cleaning the pizza stone if placed inside, and effectively ‘smoke out’ anything inside.
+Given a usual oven’s top temperature is 450–500°F or around 240°C, it’s a notable difference that can really incinerate anything inside.
+This can do the job of self-cleaning the pizza stone if placed inside, and effectively ‘smoke out’ anything inside.

 Could it damage the stone?
 It might do if the stone is a cheaper one.
 But if it’s so dirty that it is smoking, you’ve got nothing to lose.
 Just take care when dealing with the extreme temperatures.